-Geothermal energy has become an important energy option both for heating and power generation.
-This lies mainly on its impact to the environment.
+The only indigenous energy option for Eritrea considering the base-load is geothermal.
 Since Eritrea lies within the African rift system, the potential of having a geothermal energy for the use of electric is high.
 The advantage of geothermal energy resource for Eritrea is not only based on its environmental impact but also mitigates the use of fossil fuel, which the country has spending on hard currency.
 For this reason, the government has given priority to this sector and investigation is still commencing.
-The tectonic setting and geological makeup of the southern coastal zone of Eritrea shows that it has good potential for the development of geothermal resources.
-Surface manifestations are abundant on some of the Danakil zone mainly associated with volcanic activities of which the Alid, Jalua and Nabbro-Dubbi fields of geothermal manifestations are prominent.
+The tectonic setting and geological make-up of the southern coastal zone of Eritrea shows that it has good potential for the development of geothermal resources.
+Surface manifestations are abundant on some of the Danakil zone mainly associated with volcanic activities of which the Alid, Jalua and Nabbro-Dubbi fields of geothermal manifestations are prominent (Figure 1).